Microsoft Hyper-V VM Console

-You can access the VM console right from the Veeam ONE Monitor interface.
-From within the VM console, you easily isolate the root cause of VM performance problems or perform management tasks — for example, restart an unresponsive VM.
+From within the VM console, you can easily isolate the root cause of VM performance problems and execute management tasks — for example, restart an unresponsive VM.

 This option requires no additional software installed on the Veeam ONE server and is available for both Window-based and Linux-based OS’s.

 To access the console of a Linux-based VM, you must download PuTTY.exe and provide path to it in Veeam ONE Monitor client settings.